KUNPL/G4Starter-KUNPL/README.md

-- These Geant4 examples are tutorial and template for Korea University Nuclear Physics Lab (KUNPL) Geant4 primary users.
+- These Geant4 examples are tutorial and template for Korea University Nuclear Physics Laboratory (KUNPL) Geant4 primary users.

 - Examples were tested with Geant4 version 4.10.02.
+The visualization will not work properly in lower versions.

 - CMakeList contains dependency of ROOT.
 If you think this causes problem (you may not have ROOT for example), set